ijbd/demand-prediction/README.md

 To install the required libraries in a virtual environment:

-		pip install keras-tuner==1.1.2
-		pip install pandas==1.4.2
-		pip install tensorflow==2.8.0
+		python -m venv env
+		source env/bin/activate
-		pip install sklearn
+		python -m pip install -r requirements.txt

-To run the ANN pipeline on the University of Michigan ARC Great Lakes computing cluster, the project directory should be changed in the `default_config.json` to a reasonable location (such Turbo Research Storage).
+To run the ANN pipeline on the University of Michigan ARC Great Lakes computing cluster, the project directory should be changed in the `default_config.json` to a reasonable location (e.g. a directory in Turbo Research Storage).
 The configuration file contains a parameter template for future models.
 It defines data filepaths, the hyperparameter search space, and other pipeline inputs.

 ## File Descriptions

 ### User Scripts

 `ann_pipeline_gl.sbat`: Executes `ann_pipeline.sh`, invoking SLURM on Great Lakes.

 `ann_pipeline.sh`: Builds config file and file structure, then executes `ann_pipeline.py`.

 `compile_results.py`: Collects results from top-level project directory to single folder.

 `make_plots.py`: Statically generates figures for several balancing authorities.

 ### Data & Model (src)

 `ann_pipeline.py`: Downloads and processes data, builds ANN, conducts a hyperparameter search, and saves results.

 `download_data.py`: Module to download temperature and demand data from their respective git repositories.

 `clean_data.py`: Module to reformat raw downloaded data to full, consistent data files.

 `process_data.py`: Module to feature engineer and split data into training, validation, and test datasets.

 `model.py`: Module for building ANN with TensorFlow.

 `hyperparameter_search.py`: Module to conduct hyperparameter search with Keras Tuner.

 `evaluate.py`: Module to compile evaluation metrics into a DataFrame.